ibm-cloud-docs/app-configuration/ac-integrate-sdk-python.md

    - region: Region name where the service instance is created.
 Use `AppConfiguration.REGION_US_SOUTH` for Dallas, `AppConfiguration.REGION_EU_GB` for London, and `AppConfiguration.REGION_AU_SYD` for Sydney.
    - guid: GUID of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - apikey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
-   - collection_id: Id of the collection created in {{site.data.keyword.appconfig_short}} service instance.
+   - collection_id: ID of the collection created in {{site.data.keyword.appconfig_short}} service instance.
-   - environment_id : Id of the environment created in App Configuration service instance.
+   - environment_id: ID of the environment created in App Configuration service instance.

 1. *Optional*: You can work [offline](/docs/app-configuration?topic=app-configuration-ac-offline) with local configuration file and perform [feature and property operations](#ac-python-example).